 This article posits that two constituent mythologies sustain and drive the EU integration process.
 The first is the tension between the twin narratives of perpetual peace and perpetual suffering.
 The second fundamental mythology of the EU project is the tension between the narratives of Europe as on the one hand authentic and as cosmopolitan on the other.
 Both of these constituent mythologies are essential in forming what is emerging as a pan-European, Europtimist raison detre.
 This article posits that two recent novels, the Australian Christos Tsiolkass Dead Europe (2005) and the French Michel Houellebecqs The Possibility of an Island (2006) subvert these two mythologies and in the process undermine the legitimacy of recent works of Europtomist scholarship.

 Manganas, N 2018, 'The New Gay Loneliness?
-Desire and Urban Gay Male Cultures' in Sagan, O & Miller, E (eds), Narratives of Loneliness Multidisciplinary Perspectives from the 21st Century, Routledge, pp. 211-220.View/Download from: UTS OPUS or Publisher's site
+Desire and Urban Gay Male Cultures' in Sagan, O & Miller, E (eds), Narratives of Loneliness Multidisciplinary Perspectives from the 21st Century, Routledge, pp. 211-220.View/Download from: Publisher's site

 Manganas, N 2010, 'Mass-mediated social terror in Spain' in Representing Humanity in an Age of Terror, pp. 187-205.